 •baby has lost the extrusion reflex where the tongue automatically pushes solids out of the mouth

 All you need is a highchair with a tray that is easy to clean, or a clip- on counter chair.
 You don’t even need to waste money on plates.
 But, if you do want to buy some tableware, or tools to help you prepare the food, check out some of these items:

 • This high chair is my personal favorite.
 It is easy to clean, has an adjustable seat and footrest, comes in a variety of colors, and it can grow with your child.

 • These mats are great to bring when eating at restaurants, for easy cleanup and to catch food as it falls.
 If the pocket takes up too much room in the diaper bag, try this travel mat.

-• This will help cut the food so it’s easy for baby to grab.
+• This will help cut the food with ridges so it’s easy for baby to grab.

 What are the key takeaways here?

 With baby-led eating / baby-led weaning, parents decide what the baby eats, when and where.
 But the baby gets to control the amount.
 Before they turn one, you don’t need to stress much about the quantity your baby actually ingests because during this time babies don’t need too much nutrition from solid food.
 After six-months-old babies still get most of what they need from breastmilk or formula, but they will gradually need additional sources of iron and zinc.